Thursday, July 21

 Maryland famous person alert:

-Tell us about a famous person that resides in your state?
+Tell us about a famous person who resides in your state.

 Facts about Maryland:

 4. The Maryland official state flower is the Black-eyed Susan.
-Depending on the type of Black-eyed Susan it is an annual or perennial flowering plant.
+Depending on the type of Black-eyed Susan, it is an annual or perennial flowering plant.
 The Black-eyed Susan became Maryland’s official state flower on April 18, 1918.
 The Black-eyed Susan has bright yellow flower petals with a dark brown color center.
 The Black-eyed Susan is in the daisy family of flowers.

-8. Some animals that live in Maryland are: bald eagles, beavers, deer, foxes, raccoons, squirrels, and owls.
+8. Some animals that live in Maryland are bald eagles, beavers, deer, foxes, raccoons, squirrels, and owls.

 Get your free printable Maryland worksheet here: